-Dutch Waterways Cruises
+Dutch River Cruises

 The Netherlands has the densest network of inland waterways in Europe, with around 6,000 kilometres of rivers and canals crisscrossing its gentle lowlands and reaching into neighbouring Belgium.
 Many are fed by the Rhine flowing northwards from Germany and all empty into the North Sea through a honeycomb of tributaries, channels and Ijsselmeer Lake, to the east of Amsterdam.